Federal Government Shutdown Information & Resources

 Yes.
 The U.S. Postal Service is self-funded and will continue normal operations.

-Could this effect schools?
+Could this affect schools?

 No. Schools are funded by state and local governments.
 Some early care and federally funded child programs may be affected.